The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 • Use systems like ShotFlow to automatically manage routine workflows.

-• Process assets in batches to avoid manual adjustments.
+• Deal with assets in batches in order to avoid manual adjustments.

 Streamline approvals

-• Set up shared platforms for real-time feedback and faster approvals.
+• Set up shared platforms for a real-time feedback and faster approvals.

-• Set specific deadlines for reviewers to keep the process going.
+• Attach specific deadlines for reviewers to keep the process going.

 Measuring results